The audience matters: why understanding readers is critical in medical editing

 The intended audience influences nearly every editorial decision:

-Without considering these factors, even technically accurate content can fail to communicate its message, lead to misinterpretation or undermine credibility.
+Without considering these factors, even technically accurate content can fail to communicate effectively.
+This can lead to misinterpretation, misunderstanding or unnecessary queries.

 How medical editors adapt to the audience

-A professional medical editor will always consider these questions:
+A professional medical editor will consider these questions:

 Who will read the document?
 Specialists, patients, legal professionals or regulators?